Upcoming

 Find the full program HERE: CCS_Program_Online.

-The Cambridge Chamber Singers Present – Uncertain Light
+December 2019: The Cambridge Chamber Singers Present – Uncertain Light

 Celebrate the season of light with the Cambridge Chamber Singers, as they present music from the Renaissance, Baroque, and Romantic periods by Palestrina, Schütz, and Schumann, respectively.
 Meditate on Palestrina’s two versions of Ave Regina Caelorum.
 Glory in the great Deutsches Magnificat of Schütz, and triumph in the four two-chorus works by Schumann, including An die Sterne and Ungewisses Licht.

-The Cambridge Chamber Singer Present – Music, When Soft Voices Die: Renaissance, Romantic and Contemporary Gems
+May 2019: Music, When Soft Voices Die: Renaissance, Romantic and Contemporary Gems

 Explore with us the lingering strains of six centuries of choral music!
 Enjoy masterful madrigals by the great William Byrd and the incomparable Claudio Monteverdi.
 Savor the intimate inventions of Franck Bridge and Charles Parry.
 Hear the winner of the 19th Annual International Composition Competition, Beyond Nine Lakes, by Gilad Hochman, of Berlin, Germany.

-O Splendor Gloriae
+December 2018: O Splendor Gloriae

 The Cambridge Chamber Singers is pleased to announce their 39th year of masterful a cappella music!
 Celebrate the season with stunning selections from the English Renaissance, lush romantic motets, and complementary contemporary works.